-It is therefore recommended that Council ENDORSES the draft Weed Management Plan 2022 - 2032 for community consultation for a period of 21 days, provided as Attachment 1 to this Report.
+It is therefore recommended that Council ENDORSES the draft Weed Management Plan 2022 - 2032 for community consultation for a period of 21 days, provided as Attachment 1 to Report CJ194-11/22.

 The City manages approximately 533 hectares (ha) of natural bushland in over 100 reserves, many of which are recognised as having local, regional or national significance.
 Weeds are a key management issue for the City's natural areas and threaten the biodiversity values they contain.